mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 ## 11. Artfully solicit missing information

-Sometimes code review notes leave too much to interpretation.
+Sometimes code review notes leave too much room for interpretation.
 When you receive a comment like, "This function is confusing," you probably wonder what "confusing" means, exactly.
 Is the function too long?
 Is the name unclear?
 Does it require more documentation?

-For a long time, I struggled with notes like these because it was hard to clarify them without sounding defensive.
+For a long time, I struggled to clarify ambiguous notes without sounding defensive.
 My instinct was to ask, "What's confusing about it?" but that comes across as grouchy.

 Once, I unintentionally sent a vague note to my teammate, and he responded in a way that I found fantastically disarming: